MC-U-Team/Curse-Gradle-Uploader/README.md

 	}
 ```

-The other project setup is the same as matthewprenger CurseGradle plugin.
+The other project setup is the same as matthewprenger CurseGradle plugin without the integration stuff.
 So have a look at the [wiki](https://github.com/matthewprenger/CurseGradle/wiki) there.